(one synonym : Diathaustra timaralis R. Felder & Rogenhofer, 1875)

 The species has been found in :

-and over much of Australia, including:
+as well as over much of Australia, including:

 Further reading :